Takazudo/jQuery.LazyJaxDavis/_docsrc/_posts/2012-01-02-lazylinks.md

 ---
 layout: default
-title: Lazy links
+title: Lazy links/forms
 ---

 ## {{ page.title }}

+With jQuery.LazyJaxDavis, all links and forms invokes ajax instead.
+You can handle them with one specified rule.
+I call this lazy.

+### Lazy links

 "Lazy links" mean the anchors which jQuery.LazyJaxDavis hijacks.

-### All links are lazy-links

 If you use jQuery.LazyJaxDavis, Each normal links' click invokes LazyJaxDavis's navigation behavior.
 LazyJaxDavis observes all links' click using jQuery's delegate.
 LazyJaxDavis hijacks all links as default.
-You should set "fetchstart" and "fetchsuccess" events to make your site work.
+You should set `fetchstart` and `fetchsuccess` events to make your site work.

 ### No-lazy links